 Why I keep coming back for postgraduate study

-There are plenty of reasons why I chose to study with Charles Sturt University again and again.
+When I was asking myself how to choose a university degree, there were plenty of reasons why I chose to study with Charles Sturt University again and again.

 I feel comfortable with the delivery model of online learning, as well as the wide selection of courses and subjects.
 I was able to tailor my academic requirements to suit my professional needs.
 As I’ve mentioned, the support is exceptional.
 And the sense of community makes me feel like I belong – even if I’m studying from afar.